badair/CLBL/README.md

 CLBL is a standalone C++14 header-only library for callable types, intended to supersede `std::bind`, `std::mem_fn`, `std::invoke`, `std::result_of`, and `boost::function_traits` in one fell swoop.
 Instead of providing drop-in replacements for these tools, CLBL intends to provide a unified, exhaustive interface for interacting with C++ callable types.
 This library is intended primarily for C++ template metaprogrammers.

-You can browse examples and old documentation, but most of it is outdated.
-I will not revisit documentation until I feel the library has met its goals with comprehensive test coverage.
+I will not revisit documentation until the library meets its aforementioned goals and passes comprehensive test coverage.
+Feel free to browse some of my previous documentation attempts.

+CLBL/include/CLBL/fwrap.h currently serves as the conceptual entry point for the library.

 Projected v0.1 release: May 1, 2016